We'll Come To You

 Appealing Your Disability Denial

-If your claim for disability has been rejected, contact the Social Security attorneys at Louthian Law Firm as soon as possible.
+If your claim for disability has been rejected, contact the Social Security attorneys at The Louthian Firm Accident & Injury Lawyers as soon as possible.
 We can help residents of Columbia, Orangeburg, Lexington, Aiken, Sumter and throughout South Carolina get the appeals process moving quickly, preserve your right to an appeal and bring the balance of power back to your side.
 We’ve represented injured South Carolinians in government and court proceedings since 1959, and we understand how to get you the best possible result.

 available 24/7